Femur Segmentation

 - Adjust the Shift slider to reveal a render of the cadaver

-- Select the CT-AAA to reveal a render of the cadaver's skeletal system
+Preset: Select the 'CT-AAA' to reveal a render of the cadaver's skeletal system

 Notice how the femur heads and lower flanges are darker than the rest of the femur.
 This indicates a level of bone degeneration that would be expected in an older female with a knee replacement.